 Before signing up for one of these companies, always read the fine print of any contract.
 For those seniors that are part of the AARP, they can also contact them if there are any questions as they can help ensure the deal offered is fair.
 Or there are also consumer protection bureaus of each state that can provide information on the companies involved in these programs as well.

 Seniors can apply to Link-Up too.
-This will give the client a one time credit on the set up of their phone.
+This free government program will give the client a one time credit on the set up of their phone.
 So the grant can pay for connection or activation fees.
-The savings can be made for wireless devices, traditional “land-lines”, and other telephones.
+The savings can be made for wireless devices, cell phones, traditional “land-lines”, and other telephones.
 Not only will a credit be placed on their account, but many companies will also provide the senior with information on how to use the cell phone.
 They can answer questions, go over the technical aspects, and provide free information on how to operate it.

 There are many non-profits, churches, charities, and donation services that can also also help the elderly.
 The way these work is that they will collect older, gently used cell phones and other electronic devices, such as tablets and computers.
 The units will then be given to a senior citizen that needs some form of emergency communication device.

-Note, one key difference between a charity program and a telephone from a company such as Budget Mobile is the age/quality of the unit.
+Note, one key difference between a charity program and a telephone from a company such as TracPhone is the age/quality of the unit.
 When someone gets a recycled cell phone, it may be a few to several years old.
 It will have been tested to ensure it still works, but it is still an older unit.
 On the other hand, a Lifeline provider will give a brand new unit.

-For more information, call your local phone company and inquire into Lifeline.
-Or call one of the national providers such as Safelink at 1-800-723-3546.
-Or seniors can contact Budget Mobile at 888.777.4007) or Access Wireless (1-888-900-5899).
-Another company is Assurance, and their number is (888) 898-4888.
+For more information, call your local phone company and inquire into Lifeline for a landline.
+Or call one of the national providers such as Safelink (owned by Verizon) at 1-800-723-3546.
+TracPhone is another Verizon low-cost / free phone company and their number is 1-800-867-7183.
+Or seniors can contact Access Wireless (1-888-900-5899).
+Another company for free cell phones is Assurance, and their number is (888) 898-4888.